HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

 # Reference guide

-Below is a rough guide on utilization of the Multi-Replica Macs ChIPSeq Wrapper.
+Below is a rough guide on utilization of the Multi-Replica Macs ChIP-Seq Wrapper.

 ## Alignment

-ChIPSeq samples may be aligned with your favorite aligner, including NovoCraft [Novoalign](http://www.novocraft.com/products/novoalign/), [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml), or [BWA](https://github.com/lh3/bwa).
+ChIP-Seq samples may be aligned with your favorite aligner, including NovoCraft [Novoalign](http://www.novocraft.com/products/novoalign/), [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml), or [BWA](https://github.com/lh3/bwa).
 Alignments should be converted to sorted, indexed